mc-suchecki/WDEC/README.md

 System wspierający wspomaganie decyzji do użytku na laboratorium WDEC.

-System that supports decision making on a simulated market.
+System that supports the proces of decision making on a simulated market.
 It is a part of 'Decison support systems' cours.

 The program uses external library 'matlabcontrol',